-Operating With a Admin Password Set
+Operating With an Admin Password Set

 If Admin Password is Set, you must enter the correct admin password before you can modify most of the System Setup options.
-When you start the System
+When you start the System Setup program, the program prompts you to enter a password.